-Author has written 15 stories for Hunger Games, Mario, and Twilight.
+Author has written 16 stories for Hunger Games, Mario, Twilight, and Doctor Who.

 Hi everyone!
 Welcome to my new and updated profile as for some reason I got around to updating (and not just adding some random copy-and-paste snippets at the end).
 For a sarcastic parodying interpretation of Twilight characters, please scroll down in my profile.